cheat-sheets/negotiation-cheat-sheet/README.md

 The **[American rule](https://en.wikipedia.org/wiki/American_rule_(attorney%27s_fees))** provides that each party is responsible for paying its own attorney's fees.
 It contrasts with the English rule, under which the losing party pays the prevailing party's attorneys' fees.

+## Negotiate

+### 2.1 Get to know the other side

+- Avoid your favorite topic - or else you'll probably talk too much.
+- Ask a lot of questions.
+People love to talk about themselves and often will think you are a great conversationalist if you talk about them.
+- Listening is crucial.
+Dan Naian has learned to summarize what the other person says. ("So you think that..." or "So what you are saying is...")
+"A conversation can go on indefinitely if you do this" he says.

+### 2.2 Understand your power

+**Information** is the main source of power in a negotiation - ask questions and listen carefully to the answers.

+Knowing **your BATNA** and **the other side's BATNA** gives you power in a negotiation.
+- Improve your BATNA - improve your power.
+  - Develop alternatives.
+You would never do a deal without talking to anyone else.
+  - Tell your BATNA to the other side if it's strong.
+- Weaken their BATNA - weaken their power.
+  - Tell the other side if their BATNA is weak.

+Forming a **coalition** is another powerful form of negitation.

+### 2.3 Use psychological tools and avoid traps

+1. **Mythical Fixed Pie Assumption**: we assume that our interests are in direct conflict with the interests of the other side.
+  - Reactive devaluation: during negotiation, because we think of the other side as a competitor we tend to react to their proposals by devaluing them.
+When you fall into this trap you lose the opportunity to consider what might be a great proposal that satisfies your interests.
+2. **Anchoring**: we anchor on an initial value when estimating the value of uncertain objects.
+3. **Overconfidence**: we are overconfident that our judgements are correct.
+  - When making decision try to be realistic.
+When implementing ideas you can be optimistic.
+4. **Framing**: the way that options are framed cause us to be risk averse (if positive frame) or risk seeking (if negative frame).
+5. **Availability**: we are influenced by information that is most easily available.
+6. **Escalation**: the most successful negotiators look at negotiations from the perspective of the other side.
+7. **Reciprocation**: we feel the need to replay what someone has given us.

 ## Resources